 Our fight for fully resourced schools, opportunity for all students, support for educators and respect for the profession continues today, with CTA members working in classrooms, neighborhoods and the halls of the State Capitol to defend and advance public education.
 As we face the challenges of tomorrow, CTA will continue to organize in our communities and partner with the public to advocate for our public schools and our students.

-The California Teachers Association exists to protect and promote the well-being of its members; to improve the conditions of teaching and learning; to advance the cause of free, universal, and quality public education for all students; to ensure that the human dignity and civil rights of all children and youth are protected; and to secure a more just, equitable, and democratic society.
+The California Teachers Association exists to protect and promote the well-being of its members; to improve the conditions of teaching and learning; to advance the cause of free, universal, and quality public education for all students; to ensure that the human dignity and civil rights of all children, youth and adults are protected; and to secure a more just, equitable, and democratic society.

 Our Governing Structure